Protecting and Supporting Children

 When abuse or neglect is reported, trained caseworkers investigate.
 If they determine abuse or neglect has occurred, they will try to help caregivers deal with the issues that have led to abuse or neglect.

 In some cases, Children’s Services may remain involved with a family if additional services are needed.
 The division works closely with both families and community partners in making decisions that affect the children.
 Children’s Services may also refer families to services – such as drug abuse treatment, emergency housing, mental health counseling and parent training – for additional help.

 If necessary for the safety of the children, Children’s Services seeks protective temporary or permanent custody of children through Juvenile Court.
 Children may be placed in temporary care or relatives, foster parents or others when they cannot be safe in their own homes.
 In some cases, Children’s Services will provide training in independent living skills for older teens.

 The Children’s Services division of Hamilton County Job and Family Services is one piece of a larger child protection system in Hamilton County including:

 - The Mayerson Center for Safe and Healthy Children at Cincinnati Children’s Hospital Medical Center

 Do Ask, Do Tell

 Each year, approximately 1.5 million children become the victims of abuse and neglect in the United States.
 More than four times that number – 6.6 million children – are reported victims, but investigations do not yield enough proof of abuse or neglect.
 Amazingly, even more abuse and neglect goes unreported.
 Studies show that only one in 10 incidents of abuse is actually confirmed by social service agencies.
-Millions of cases are going unreported.
-Report concerns by calling 513-241-5437 (241-KIDS).
+Millions of cases go unreported.
+Report concerns by calling 513-241-KIDS (5437).